ORA Concept

 Disseminate the current, real-time level Operations Assurance’ by:

-- Constantly displaying real-time status information on the OR&A Solution summary dashboard;
+- Constantly displaying real-time status information on the ORA Solution summary dashboard;

 - Assurance Level displayed on dashboard, updated in real-time;